Numbered street: Calgary

 The city of Calgary uses a quadrant system with a grid set.
 The east–west demarcation line separating the north and south is the Bow River west of Nose Creek, Centre Avenue directly east of Nose Creek, and Memorial Drive east of 36th Street.
 The north–south line is Centre Street north of Glenmore Trail and Macleod Trail south of Glenmore Trail.
 Streets run north–south and avenues run east–west; both are numbered beginning at the demarcation lines.
 Many older areas also have "A" and "B" streets interspersed between the numbered streets; for instance, in most older neighbourhoods the street directly west of Centre Street is 1st Street, but a Centre A Street runs for short distances in certain areas.
 Suburban neighbourhoods built since approximately 1971 tend to have named streets except in cases where numbered streets extend into the district.
 A typical (if fictional) street address in an older district would be "4214-19A Street SW".
-As such, addresses of buildings on numbered streets are worthless without a quadrant.
+As a result, addresses of buildings on numbered streets are worthless unless the quadrant (SW, NW, NE, SE) is indicated.

 The grid is based on the Dominion Land Survey, with many of the main roads in the older areas of town (such as Crowchild Trail SW and 17th Avenue SE) following the lines that separate one DLS section from another ("section lines").